 Credit Image: What Muslim Look Like on Listen Notes

 This podcast was initiated with the intention of portraying the Muslim community’s involvement in society and how they are depicted in the public eye.
-What Muslims Look Like by Ayyan Zubair and Shefa ahsan covers a range of themes and topics; be it media, medication, society, culture, racism, fashion and many more.
-An interesting aspect of this podcast is that it features Muslims from all sorts of background and discusses some of their aspirations and identity.
+What Muslims Look Like by Ayyan Zubair and Shefa Ahsan covers a range of themes and topics; be it media, medication, society, culture, racism, fashion, and many more.
+An interesting aspect of this podcast is that it features Muslims from all sorts of backgrounds and discusses some of their aspirations and identity.

 You can listen to their podcast here.

 Credit Image: IlmFeed